stat545ubc-2023/collaborative-group_4/TEAMWORK.md

 - **@jstet** will be responsible for:
     - Finalizing the teamwork contract and implementing suggested changes.
     - Adding 2 markdown features to the README.
+    - add a project description to the README
 - **@nicolarammell** will be responsible for:
     - Contributing to the TEAMWORK.md
     - Contributing to the README, adding 1 more markdown feature.